pauljeter/pauljeter-astro/src/content/blog/create-a-fabric-patch-stitching-social-media-icon-quickly-with-photoshop.md

 ## Step 6: Lather, Rinse, Repeat

-Don’t stop there!
+Don't stop there!
 Apply the same steps for each of the social media that you want to include in your website.
-The sky’s the limits.
+The sky's the limits.

 \[gravityform id="2" name="Patch Icon Download" title="false" description="false"\]